 - State your project objectives and goals.
 Consider formatting them as bullets so they stand out. - Explain how you will accomplish your project objectives and goals.
-Be detailed, with an eye on showing alignment between objectives and goals. - Demonstrate how you will measure success. - Provide facts such as how many students will be involved, how long the project will last, and what teachers/ professionals will be involved. - If you have a goal of increasing scores, include statistics about current scores and the desired increase. - Share research that supports your actions and shows that they will be effective (for example, "this is a best teaching practice that has proven effective to raise scores"). - Include a timeline of events.
+Be detailed, with an eye on showing alignment between objectives and goals. - Demonstrate how you will measure success. - Provide facts such as how many students will be involved, how long the project will last, and what teachers/professionals will be involved. - If you have a goal of increasing scores, include statistics about current scores and the desired increase. - Share research that supports your actions and shows that they will be effective (for example, "this is a best teaching practice that has proven effective to raise scores"). - Include a timeline of events.
 This demonstrates that you have a plan and are ready to implement your project.

-- Have you included all the details of the program so that the reader can follow exactly what will happen? - Did you set measurable goals and/or objectives that can be assessed at the end of the project? - Did you include research to support why the project will be successful? - Does your timeline of events align to the grant timelines? - Did you consider your needs for professional development to receive proper training for implementing and using the new program?
+- Have you included all the details of the program so that the reader can follow exactly what will happen? - Did you set measurable goals and/or objectives that can be assessed at the end of the project? - Have you provided specific timelines and deliverables pertaining to how your objectives will be achieved?
+Include not just when, but the what/who/how and implications of these key actions.

-Budget:
+- Did you include research to support why the project will be successful? - Does your timeline of events align to the grant timelines? - Did you consider your needs for professional development to receive proper training for implementing and using the new program?

+Budget